bit-bots/bitbots_main/wolfgang_webots_sim/docs/index.rst

 .. code-block:: bash

-  python urdf2webots/demo.py --input webots_robot.urdf --output protos --rotation="1 0 0 -1.5708" --multi-file --box-collision --disable-mesh-optimization
+  python urdf2webots/demo.py --input webots_robot.urdf --output protos  --multi-file --box-collision --disable-mesh-optimization

 After verifying that the proto file is loaded correctly, you can enable the mesh optimization.

+In the future the box collision will be replaced by simplified models of the links.

+Currently the camera and IMUs are not placed in the correct frame.
+This will be fixed with a PR that is currently open.